adamrb/blue-prince-dartboard-puzzle-solver/cline_docs/currentTask.md

 - Updated the project name in package.json
 - Upgraded GitHub Actions workflow with latest action versions to resolve artifact upload errors
 - Updated Node.js version from 18 to 20 in the workflow
+- Updated GitHub Actions components to their latest compatible versions:
+  - `actions/checkout@v4`, `actions/setup-node@v4`, `actions/configure-pages@v4`
+  - `actions/upload-pages-artifact@v3` (the latest version as of April 2025)
+  - `actions/deploy-pages@v4`
-- Updated GitHub Actions components to v4 to resolve the "Missing download info for actions/upload-artifact@v3" error (these actions were deprecated on January 30, 2025)
+- Fixed "Missing download info for actions/upload-artifact@v3" error by using appropriate versions that align with GitHub's deprecation schedule (v3 actions were deprecated on January 30, 2025)

 ## Next Steps
 1. Verify successful GitHub Pages deployment after recent fixes